Mašwi A Ditoro Tsa Rona

 The Botswana Pavilion demonstrates that they are aware that the stories we tell each other about our national belonging and being constitute the nation.
 Aware that these stories change over time, warp in different places and remain disputable.
 This narrative process involves the shaping of collective memories and the works in this exhibition allow the viewer to witness and analyse the intertwining of discursive, cultural and national constructs, aesthetic value, and the distribution of power that led to the make-up of Botswana and its cultural markers.

 Botala jwa Botswana (2020) features a repeated pattern design that borrows and extends from the face of the one-hundred Botswana Pula note.
 This significantly includes a depiction of the Three Dikgosi (Chiefs), who are monumentalised as fathers of the nation for their role in the Republic of Botswana's grand narrative.
 Where the use of money seems to denote an aspect of cultural currency, the varied pattern of geometric triangles and circles in Botala jwa Botswana also seem to interestingly resemble the design of Botswana's traditional dress, leteisi.
 By intricately weaving the history of the Three Chiefs with the cultural value of particular geometric patterns and traditional dress, Botala jwa Botswana unpacks the layers of societal make-up and fabric based on the artist's lived experience of daily life in Botswana.
-Therefore, Botala jwa Botswana critically engages the colour blue with respect to a particular sense of subjective nationhood.
-The title investigates the colour blue as subjective in the context of Botswana, with a critical look at the cultural value and meaning of botala (blue/green).
-Interestingly, in Setswana, botala may be used interchangeably to denote the colour blue (as in the phrase botala jwa loapi, which directly translates to 'the blue of the sky'), or otherwise green (specifically known as botala jwa matlhare or ditlhare, which specifically refers to the colour of the leaves/trees, or arguably, the 'blue' of the leaves/ trees).
-However, both colours may be referred to simply as botala.
+Therefore, Botala jwa Botswana critically engages the color blue with respect to a particular sense of subjective nationhood.
+The title investigates the color blue as subjective in the context of Botswana, with a critical look at the cultural value and meaning of botala (blue/green).
+Interestingly, in Setswana, botala may be used interchangeably to denote the color blue (as in the phrase botala jwa loapi, which directly translates to 'the blue of the sky'), or otherwise green (specifically known as botala jwa matlhare or ditlhare, which specifically refers to the color of the leaves/trees, or arguably, the 'blue' of the leaves/ trees).
+However, both colors may be referred to simply as botala.

 Defining nationhood has always been tricky; it is impossible to reduce one's " nationality" to a single dimension, and neither subjective nor objective definitions are satisfactory, as both of these constructs are constantly in flux, governed by ambiguity and subject to the elements of myth-making, and social and cultural engineering.
 In today's multicultural world, it would be wearisome to attempt to formulate an objective criteria for nationhood—since identity, place and sense of belonging are fluid concepts, subjectivity in this instance becomes a powerful tool.